Exclusively Equine Acupuncture and chiropractic

 Dr. Lee has been a human chiropractor in practice for 30 years.
 Graduated Life Chiropractic College West in 1993.
 Dr. Blackwood Frequently saw small animals in his family practice for years before joining the Exclusively Equine team.
 His love of animals and years of chiropractic made him a welcome addition to the team.

-Chiropractic and Acupuncture
+Chiropractic

 How does chiropractic help my horse and why does my horse need it?